Next-Generation Reservoir Computing for Dynamical Inference: Methods

 \subsection{Projection $P$}

 In Ref.~\cite{NGRC2021}, the projection is achieved by constructing the Volterra series of the measurements $\uuH$, a series which contains monomials formed by multiplying the components of the input signal.
 In Ref.~\cite{ratas_pyragas_2024}, Chebyshev polynomials were used instead.
+Other NGRC lifting formulations, including kernel-based variants, have also been studied~\cite{grigoryeva_et_al_ortega_2025,gonon_et_al_ortega_2025}.
 Various processes may thus be employed for this projection, but a limitation of such polynomial-based expansions is that the projection dimension grows with the size of the input vector, so increasing the observation dimension or embedding depth directly increases the number of features.
-To avoid this dependency, we adopt a pseudorandom projection scheme based on pairwise mixing of input components.
+To avoid this dependency, we adopt a \emph{pseudorandom projection scheme} based on pairwise mixing of input components.
 This approach makes the feature dimension $M$ a tunable parameter independent of the input size, thereby offering scalability across different system dimensions.

+Our aim in introducing the pseudorandom projection is not to outperform existing feature constructions such as Chebyshev or Volterra expansions.
+Polynomial-based schemes are known to have near-optimal approximation properties for smooth functions on bounded intervals, so one should not expect a pseudorandom feature map to achieve lower approximation error for a given feature dimension $M$.
+The motivation for our construction is different: it permits $M$ to be adjusted continuously and independently of the input dimension, without requiring discrete jumps between entire sets of basis functions (e.g. choosing all triplets instead of all pairs sees the number of final features jump drastically from a square number to a cube number).
+This flexibility is often advantageous in practice, since any loss in approximation efficiency relative to polynomial bases can be offset by modestly increasing $M$.

 The projection $P$ embeds (lifts) the state vector $\uuH$ into a higher-dimensional space, with $P(\uuH) = [p_1,p_2,p_3,...,p_M]$, where the dimension $M\gg 1$ is a free parameter, typically chosen to be sufficiently large.
 For this task, we construct the projection using a pseudo-random shuffled sequence of indices, which is deterministic and reproducible.